 - dash of salt;

 - Preheat your griddle or frying pan over medium heat.

 - In a large bowl, whisk together the whole wheat flour, oat flour, baking soda, baking powder, and salt.

 - In another bowl or glass measuring cup, whisk together the almond milk and vanilla extract.

 - Pour the wet ingredients into the dry ingredients and mix until well combined.

 - Grease your griddle or frying pan with cooking spray or oil.

-- Scoop ¼ cup batter onto the griddle for each pancake.
-Cook for one to two minutes, until bubbles form on the surface of the pancakes and they are golden brown on the bottom.
+- Scoop ¼ cup of batter onto the griddle for each pancake.
+Cook for one to two minutes, until bubbles form on the surface of the pancakes, and they are golden brown on the bottom.
 Flip and cook for one more minute.

 Remove from the heat and serve plain or top (moderately!) with dog-friendly fruits or condiments, such as bananas, blueberries, peanut butter or yogurt.
 Serve immediately after cooling.

 So, can dogs eat pancakes?
 Yes, but there are some risks to consider before feeding them to your dog.
 Pancakes are high in sugar and carbohydrates, which can be dangerous for dogs with diabetes or other metabolic conditions.
 They may also contain harmful ingredients like xylitol, which is toxic to dogs.
 Pancakes are also high in calories and can cause weight gain if your dog overeats them.